John Keegan: Life and career

-Keegan was born in Clapham to an Irish World War One veteran and was evacuated to Somerset when World War Two broke out.
-At the age of 13, Keegan contracted orthopaedic tuberculosis, which subsequently affected his gait.
+Keegan was born in Clapham to an Irish World War I veteran and was evacuated to Somerset when World War II broke out.
+At age 13 Keegan contracted orthopaedic tuberculosis, which affected his gait.
 The long-term effects of this rendered him unfit for military service, and the timing of his birth made him too young for service in the Second World War, facts he mentioned in his works as an ironic observation on his profession and interests.
-The illness also interrupted his education in his teenage years, although it included a period at King's College, Taunton and two years at Wimbledon College, which led to entry to Balliol College, Oxford in 1953, where he read history with an emphasis on war theory.
+The illness also interrupted his education in his teenage years.

+He studied for a period at King's College, Taunton and two years at Wimbledon College, which led to entry to Balliol College, Oxford in 1953, where he read history with an emphasis on war theory.
 After graduation he worked at the American Embassy in London for three years.

-In 1960 Keegan took up a lectureship in military history at the Royal Military Academy Sandhurst, which trains officers for the British Army.
+In 1960, Keegan took up a lectureship in military history at the Royal Military Academy Sandhurst, which trains officers for the British Army.
 He remained there for 26 years, becoming a senior lecturer in military history during his tenure, during which he also held a visiting professorship at Princeton University and was Delmas Distinguished Professor of History at Vassar College.

-Leaving the academy in 1986, Keegan joined the Daily Telegraph as a defence correspondent and stayed with the paper as defence editor until his death.
+Leaving the academy in 1986, Keegan joined The Daily Telegraph as a defence correspondent and stayed with the paper as defence editor until his death.
 He also wrote for the conservative American publication National Review Online.
-In 1998, he wrote and presented the BBC's Reith Lectures, entitling them War in our World.
+In 1998, he wrote and presented the BBC's Reith Lectures, entitling them "War in Our World".

 Keegan died on 2 August 2012 of natural causes at his home in Kilmington, Wiltshire.
 He was survived by his wife, their two daughters and two sons.

 Published work

 In A History of Warfare, Keegan outlined the development and limitations of warfare from prehistory to the modern era.
 It looked at various topics, including the use of horses, logistics, and "fire".
 A key concept put forward was that war is inherently cultural.
-In the introduction, he vigorously denounced the idiom "war is a continuation of policy by other means", rejecting "Clausewitzian" ideas.
+In the introduction, he vigorously denounced the notion that war is a reasonable tool of statecraft, "simply a continuation of [interstate] politics by other means", rejecting "Clausewitzian" ideas.
 However, Keegan's discussion of Clausewitz was criticised as uninformed and inaccurate by writers like Peter Paret, Christopher Bassford, and Richard M. Swain.

 Other books written by Keegan are: The Iraq War, Intelligence in War, The First World War, The Second World War, The Battle for History, The Face of Battle, War and Our World, The Mask of Command, and Fields of Battle.

 He also contributed to work on historiography in modern conflict.
 With Richard Holmes he wrote the BBC documentary Soldiers: A History of Men in Battle.
 Frank C. Mahncke wrote that Keegan is seen as "among the most prominent and widely read military historians of the late twentieth century".
 In a book-cover blurb extracted from a more complex article, Sir Michael Howard wrote, "at once the most readable and the most original of living historians".